yogurt-foundation/yogurt-css-documentation/src/debug.md

 ---
-id: debug
+id: debugger
-title: Debug
+title: Debugger
-description: Utilities for inspecting errors in spacing and overlapping elements.
+description: Utilities for inspecting screen sizes and errors in spacing or overlapping elements.
 layout: default
 ---